-Habitat Wildlife Species Car ndidate SWH Confirmed SWH ELC Ecosite Codes Habitat Criteria Defining Criteria Onthat often contain rare species which depend on the habitat for survival. that has a possible ELC Vegetation Type that is Provincially Rare is Candidate SWH. date listing for rare vegetation communities.
+Habitat Wildlife Species Car ndidate SWH Confirmed SWH Potential Presence in the Potential Presence in the ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area) that often contain rare species which depend on the habitat for survival. that has a possible ELC Vegetation Type that is Provincially Rare is Candidate SWH. date listing for rare vegetation communities.
 Rare Vegetation Communities may include beaches, fens, forest, marsh, barrens, dunes and swamps.
 Area of the ELC Vegetation Type polygon is the SWH.
 SWHMiST Index #37 provides development effects and mitigation measures.
-Specialized Habitat f or Wildlife Waterfowl Nesting Area Rationale: Important to local waterfowl populations, sites with greatest number of species and highest number of individuals are significant.
-American Black Duck Northern Pintail Northern Shoveler Gadwall Blue-winged Teal Green-winged Teal Wood Duck Hooded Merganser Mallard All upland habitats located adjacent to these wetland ELC Ecosites are Candidate SWH: MAS1 MAS2 MAS3 SAS1 SAM1 SAF1 MAM1 MAM2 MAM3 MAM4 MAM5 MAM6 SWT1 SWT2 SWD1 SWD2 SWD3 SWD4 Note: includes adjacency to Provincially Significant Wetlands A waterfowl nesting area extends 120 m from a wetland (> 0.5 ha) or a wetland (> 0.5 ha) and any small wetlands (0.5 ha) within 120 m or a cluster of 3 or more small (< 0.5 ha) wetlands within 120 m of each individual wetland where waterfowl nesting is known to occur. • Upland areas should be at least 120 m wide so that predators such as racoons, skunks, and foxes have difficulty finding nests. • Wood Ducks and Hooded Mergansers utilize large diameter trees (>40 cm dbh) in woodlands for cavity nest sites.
-Studies confirmed: Presence of 3 or more nesting pairs for listed species excluding Mallards, or; Presence of 10 or more nesting pairs for listed species including Mallards.
+Specialized Habitat fo or Wildlife Nesting Area Rationale: Important to local waterfowl populations, sites with American Black Duck Northern Pintail Northern Shoveler Gadwall Blue-winged Teal Green-winged Teal Wood Duck Hooded Merganser Mallard All upland habitats located adjacent to these wetland ELC Ecosites are Candidate SWH: MAS1 MAS2 MAS3 SAS1 SAM1 SAF1 MAM1 MAM2 MAM3 MAM4 MAM5 MAM6 SWT1 SWT2 SWD1 SWD2 SWD3 SWD4 Note: includes adjacency to Provincially Significant Wetlands or a wetland (> 0.5 ha) and any small wetlands (0.5 ha) within 120 m or a cluster of 3 or more small (< 0.5 ha) wetlands within 120 m of each individual wetland where waterfowl nesting is known to occur. • Upland areas should be at least 120 m wide so that predators such as racoons, skunks, and foxes have difficulty finding nests.
+Presence of 3 or more nesting pairs for listed species excluding Mallards, or; Presence of 10 or more nesting pairs for listed species including Mallards.
 Any active nesting site of an American Black Duck is considered significant.
 Nesting studies should be completed during the spring breeding season (April - June).
 Evaluation methods to follow "Bird and Bird Habitats: Guidelines for Wind Power Projects" A field study confirming waterfowl nesting habitat will determine the boundary of the waterfowl nesting habitat for the SWH, this may be greater or less than 120 m from the wetland and will provide enough habitat for waterfowl to successfully nest.
-SWHMIST Index #25 provides development effects and mitigation measures.
-No potenti , Wetland e identified v Area.
-Bald Eagle and Osprey Nesting, Osprey ELC Forest Community Series: Nest are associated with lakes, ponds, river or wetlands along Studies confirm the use of these nests by: No potent al Presence in the site Study Area Potential Presence in the Study Area Vicinity (500 m radius from On-site Study Area) al Low potential cosites were not within the Study Surrounding areas are mostly residential subdivisions or commercial complexes.
-It is possible that wetland conditions suitable for this SWH exist to the south and west of the Study Area, though air photo interpretation did not indicate any wetland areas in that direction. al Low potential
+SWHMiST Index #25 provides development effects and mitigation measures.
+No potential Wetland ecosites were not identified within the Study Area.
+Low potential Surrounding areas are mostly residential subdivisions or commercial complexes.
+It is possible that wetland conditions suitable for this SWH exist to the south and west of the Study Area, though air photo interpretation did not indicate any wetland areas in that direction.
+Bald Eagle and Osprey Nesting, Osprey ELC Forest Community Series: Nest are associated with lakes, ponds, river or wetlands along Studies confirm the use of these nests by: No potential Low potential